actonlang/acton/README.md

 Hello, world!
 ```

-## Running Acton programs
-The final program produced by the Acton compiler is a self contained binary.
-Thus it has no run time dependencies.
-The `helloworld` binary built in the
-above example can be shipped to another machine, that does not have `actonc` or
-any of its dependencies installed, and still run.
-Like any other binary, it is
-naturally OS and arch dependent though.

 ## And then...?
 Go read the [tutorial!](docs/tutorial/index.html)

 # Building Acton from source
 See [building Acton from source](docs/building-acton-from-source.md).